But he said to me, “My grace is sufficient for you,

-In my opinion, one of the blessings of chronic illness is that we have to accept God’s grace and His power in our weakness.
+One of the blessings of chronic illness is that we have to accept God’s grace and His power in our weakness.
 People spend their lives learning to be humble and not standing on their own.
 Because of the limitations of chronic illness, I believe it can be easier to trust God in the little things.
-Chronic illness is hard — there is no getting around it — but God gives us a unique view of himself.
+Chronic illness is hard — there is no getting around it — but God gives us a unique view of Himself.

-The world tells us we need to have it all together (Spoiler: no one has it all together.).
-This is hard enough with doing school and maintaining a social life; chronic illness, chronic pain, mental illness, and/or disability make it harder to keep up the façade.
+The world tells us we must have it all together (Spoiler: no one has it all together.).
+This is hard enough with doing school and maintaining a social life; chronic illness, chronic pain, mental illness, or disability make it harder to keep up the façade.

 BOASTING IN WEAKNESS AND GOD’S STRENGTH

 Can we shift how we look at these unique challenges set before us?
-Can we look at them as a blessing enabling us to show what is really going on in our lives and who we really are?
-Maybe those around us would gain the courage to show what they are really going through as well.
-Sometimes it can be hard to look at what God is doing as a blessing, but He also uses unique challenges to make radical differences in the lives of his followers and those around them.
+Can we see them as a blessing enabling us to show what is going on in our lives and who we really are?
+Maybe those around us would gain the courage to show what they are also going through.
+Sometimes, it can be hard to look at what God is doing as a blessing, but He also uses unique challenges to make radical differences in the lives of his followers and those around them.
 Boasting in weakness seems backward, but it shows God’s strength.
 Think of the powerful impact you might have if you shared your weaknesses with those around you!

-Dear Heavenly Father, help me to boast in my weaknesses as I go throughout my day.
-I know I am nothing without you.
-Help me to be a light for you as I interact with others—whether in person or in any other way.
+Dear Heavenly Father, help me to boast of my weaknesses as I go throughout my day.
+I know I am nothing without You.
+Help me to be a light for You as I interact with others—whether in person or in any other way.
 You are the one I should look to for satisfaction.
 Keep me from finding satisfaction in my own strength.
 Amen

 QUESTIONS TO PONDER:

 - What is one way you can boast in your weakness this week?